OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 An important thing to note about the `kernels` construct is that the compiler will analyze the code and only parallelize when it is certain that it is safe to do so.
-In some cases the compiler may not have enough information at compile time to determine whether a loop is safe the parallelize, in which case it will not parallelize the loop, even if the programmer can clearly see that the loop is safely parallel.
-For example, in the case of C/C++ code, where arrays are passed into functions as pointers, the compiler may not always be able to determine that two arrays do not share the same memory, otherwise known as *pointer aliasing*.
+In some cases the compiler may not have enough information at compile time to determine whether a loop is safe to parallelize, in which case it will not parallelize the loop, even if the programmer can clearly see that the loop is safely parallel.
+For example, in the case of C/C++ code, where arrays are represented as pointers, the compiler may not always be able to determine that two arrays do not reference the same memory, otherwise known as *pointer aliasing*.
 If the compiler cannot know that two pointers are not aliased it will not be able to parallelize a loop that accesses those arrays.